HOPE Cape Town Community Intervention Programme

 - Promote appropriate foods for individual circumstances and reduce food insecurity

 - Provide education on how to prevent weight loss during illness

 HOPE Cape Town employs a social worker to provide counselling and therapeutic group work for HIV positive children within the communities we serve.
 This includes individual counselling/play sessions for children, and group counselling sessions for families which focus on coping with the HIV diagnosis and living positively.

 We have started therapeutic playgroups / school preparation groups in a local township.
 Large numbers of children of school going age are not attending school.
 Our social worker assists parents with enrolling (and keeping) their children in school, and runs groups in order to prepare the children for school by teaching basic numeracy and literacy skills.

 Many of the children we work with have low self-esteem, and this can lead to other behavioural problems.

 We are currently hosting a GO-Box project at Tygerberg Children’s Hospital and at community level in some of the low income areas that we serve.
 This is an early childhood development programme developed by occupational therapists working with HIV positive children at Groote Schuur Hospital.
-HOPE Cape Town has contracted a registered occupational therapist that has adapted this programme and is currently running this 10 month programme with groups of HIV affected children.
+HOPE Cape Town has employed a registered occupational therapist that has adapted this programme and is currently running this 10 month programme with groups of HIV affected children.
 Caregiver-child pairs are initially supplied with an empty box and as the sessions progress the box is filled with age appropriate tools.
 The caregiver can then use these tools to teach, interact and play with his/her child.
 This is an interactive programme where caregivers are shown practical ways to stimulate their children and given the opportunity to practice their new skills in a supervised environment.